+ART103 CREDITS: 3 PREREQUISITE(S): NONE

+Digital Asset Creation \bigcirc

+well as the process for using graphics in applic assets and collateral graphic materials.
+This course ations and on the web.
+The course will examine and

+ART112 CREDITS: 3 PREREQUISITE(S): ART103 OR DMD210

+Graphic Design Principles \bigcirc

-ART103 CREDITS: 3 PREREQUISITE(S): NONE Digital Asset Creation \bigcirc as well as the process for using graphics raphical assets and collateral graphic materials.
-This course in applications and on the web.
-The course will examine and ART112 CREDITS: 3 PREREQUISITE(S): ART103 OR DMD210 Graphic Design Principle es 🖓 incorporating color perception and co olor psychology give students a strong unde inciples.
-The function of traditional design principles erstanding of basic visual communication elements.
-Digital and I, along with designing for an ethnically diverse international ART121 CREDITS: 3 PREREQUISITE(S): NON Beginning Drawing I \bigcirc on paper.
-Those marks come togethe understanding of the subject being c of the forms being observed and bec skills.
-ART121 is an introduction to It to tell the viewer something about the wo aptured.
-As students progress through the ome more skillful in representing them.
-In basic drawing concepts and provides a bas wing principles, fundamentals of observing as it is about technique.
-The drawing part itself is just marks rld that the artist experienced.
-Drawing also gives one a deepe exercises in this class, they will develop a better understanding proving drawing skills on paper can improve digital drawing ic foundation in drawing.
-The course emphasis will be on and describing form.
-Students will gain a strong ART209 CREDITS: 3 PREREQUISITE(S): NON communication element.
-Students w letterforms and the practical applica ill form an understanding of the fundamention of these principles through student prign applications.
-Students explore the creations is the student of the students explore the s s.
-The emphasis is on the visual effects of type as a design and tal rules related to page layout and type design, the study of ojects.
-The primary focus of the instruction addresses how type tion of informative, experimental and expressive typographic ART231 CREDITS: 3 PREREQUISITE(S): ART12 Intermediate Drawing Ω Life doesn't stand still and neither si Students will concentrate on increas gun aspect of lifelike action in comp ing drawing skills with respect to lighting, drawing techniques established in Beginning Drawing. texture and spatial interpretation, and infusing the smoking or in drawing and to make images come to life.
-Individual vill be emphasized.
-ART233 CRE DITS: 3 PREREQUISITE(S): (ART112 AND ART121) OR GAA10 Concept Art critical skill in increasing the quality committing to their actual development.
-Concept art is a rrn to craft, present and refine humanoid, animal, biological ART234 CREDITS: 3 PREREQUISITE(S): ART121 OR GAA10 Storyboarding Q This course unveils the art of visual s and sets.
-It is also a critical skill in c creating animation sequences and is impor g techniques to scripts by accurately showi skill for beginning directors to develop to pre-visualize shots tant to the multimedia developer in planning the needs of a ng camera angles, placement of the actors, etc. Emphasis is
+incorporating color perception and color The function of traditional design principles g of basic visual communication elements.
+Digital and vith designing for an ethnically diverse international

+ART121 CREDITS: 3 PREREQUISITE(S): NONE

+Beginning Drawing I \bigcirc

+Drawing is as much about learning how on paper.
+Those marks come together to understanding of the subject being capi of the forms being observed and becom skills.
+ART121 is an introduction to base to see and think about form and space as it is a to tell the viewer something about the world that tured.
+As students progress through the exercises e more skillful in representing them.
+Improving of the drawing concepts and provides a basic founda- g principles, fundamentals of observing and des rse will demonstrate how easily it can be learned. bout technique.
+The drawing part itself is just marks the artist experienced.
+Drawing also gives one a deeper s in this class, they will develop a better understanding drawing skills on paper can improve digital drawing ation in drawing.
+The course emphasis will be on cribing form.
+Students will gain a strong

+ART209 CREDITS: 3 PREREQUISITE(S): NON

+Typography (2

+communication element.
+Students will letterforms and the practical application form an understanding of the fundamental rules n of these principles through student projects.
+The applications.
+Students explore the creation of in nphasis is on the visual effects of type as a design and related to page layout and type design, the study of he primary focus of the instruction addresses how type iformative, experimental and expressive typographic

+ART231 CREDITS: 3 PREREQUISITE(S): ART121

+Intermediate Drawing)

+Life doesn't stand still and neither shou Students will concentrate on increasing gun aspect of lifelike action in composi nd spatial interpretation, and infusing the smoking wing and to make images come to life.
+Individual

+ART233 CREDIT rs: 3 Pr EREQUISITE(S): (ART112 AND ART121) OR GAA105

+Concept Art

+Students will learn to sketch, prototype ing to their actual development.
+Concept art is a aft, present and refine humanoid, animal, biological

+ART234 CREDITS: 3 PREREQUISITE(S): ART121 OR GAA105

+Storyboarding Q

+This course unveils the art of visual stor peginning directors to develop to pre-visualize shots

+and sets.
+It is also a critical skill in creating animation sequences and is important to the multimedia developer in planning the needs of a project.
+Students apply storyboarding techniques to scripts by accurately showing camera angles, placement of the actors, etc. Emphasis is placed on accuracy and presentation.